Update August 28, 2021

 - Website - www.Princeton55.org

-- Preparation and preliminary expenses for 65th Reunion
+- Preparation and preliminary expenses for our postponed 65th Reunion

 Other events, which are self-supporting and not funded from the class treasury, include The Class of 1955 Foundation, Annual Giving, Princeton AlumniCorps (formerly Princeton Project 55), Fifty Five Fund for Senior Thesis Research, major reunions, receptions, dinners and class trips.
 We hope to include you in any or all of these activities.